Kasia307584/wealth_health-hr-app--frontend/README.md

 ### What I learned

-- Build, deploy and publish a reusable NPM package (`React Select Component`)
+- Build, deploy and publish a reusable npm package (`React Select Component`)
 - Conduct snapshot and performance tests to optimize the application
 - Compare performance metrics between different versions of the application (React and jQuery solutions) by using the `Lighthouse` test
 - Use libraries like React Bootstrap or TanStack Table for efficient UI